Auto Accidents Legal Help

 Avoid Large Gaps on Medical Treatment

 We often see cases where an injury victim goes to the emergency room following a car accident, but does not follow up with additional medical care for a week, two weeks or even a month following the accident.
 This is a very avoidable but tragic flaw in many cases that we see.
 DO NOT delay in seeking follow-up additional medical treatment.
 Understand that you only have one opportunity to correct the damage that a careless person has caused.
 You cannot come back two or three years later and claim that your pain was caused by the person that hit you, even if it is the truth.
 The law, called a statute of limitations, requires that you make any claim for injuries within two years of the accident date.
 Claims against public entities and municipalities may be require even more stringent timelines.
 The point is this: document, document and document.
 Do not forgo medical treatment.
-Contact a skilled personal injury attorney and establish a clear plan of medical treatment.
+Contact a skilled personal injury attorney in Atlanta and establish a clear plan of medical treatment.

 Types of Accidents We Handle